Green Ribbon Schools

 Schools and districts complete an online application.
 A state committee scores

 completed applications.
-The state may nominate up to four schools or districts.
+The state may nominate up to five schools or districts.

 Public and private schools are eligible to apply however only one private school